Ganga Aarti Varanasi: Your Essential Guide & Tips

 What Is the Ganga Aarti?

-The Ganga Aarti is a daily devotional ceremony performed to honor Mother Ganges (Ganga Maiya), the sacred river believed to purify the soul and wash away sins.
-Held every evening at Dashashwamedh Ghat, the ritual involves synchronized chanting, ringing bells, incense, fire lamps (diyas), and ornate offerings led by saffron-clad priests.
+The Ganga Aarti is a daily devotional ceremony honoring Mother Ganges (Ganga Maiya), the sacred river believed to purify souls.
+Held every evening at Dashashwamedh Ghat, this vibrant Hindu ritual features synchronized chanting, rhythmic bell-ringing, incense, and ornate fire lamps (diyas).
+Saffron-clad priests lead the ceremony, creating a visually stunning and spiritually uplifting experience that profoundly connects visitors with Kashi’s ancient traditions.

 When and Where Does It Take Place?